dlfelps/dlfelps.github.io/_posts/2024-06-01-quantum-smalltalk5.md

 The following rules describe an EV bomb:
 1. If the trigger is not defective, when a photon enters trigger tube the bomb explodes and you cannot salvage the bomb.
-2. If the trigger is defective, when a photon enters the trigger tube the bomb does not exploed and the photon continues undisturbed out the trigger tube exit.
+2. If the trigger is defective, when a photon enters the trigger tube the bomb does not explode and the photon continues undisturbed out the trigger tube exit.
 3. The distance from the bomb to the rest of the equipment is sufficiently large to protect the equipment; only the bomb is destroyed if an explosion occurs.

 ## Attempt #1